Meet the researchers and students who work in our lab

 Florida International University Center for Children and Families

-Ph.D., Clinical and Quantitative Psychology, University of Southern California
+Ph.D., Clinical Science and Quantitative Psychology, University of Southern California

-M.A., Clinical and Quantitative Psychology, Univeristy of Southern California
+M.A., Clinical Science and Quantitative Psychology, University of Southern California

 The TIES team actively collaborates with a number of researchers in psychology, data science, and engineering domains.
 Here is a sample of our most frequent research collaborators:

 VP and CTO

 Assistant Professor of Computer Science and Engineering

 Texas A&M University